Updated: Oct 31

 Massage: Using massage techniques, we can work to decrease tension in the calf muscles to reduce the force on the heel.

 Ice and anti-inflammatories: Applying ice to the heel after exercise can help in easing some of the pain your child may be experiencing.
 Oral anti-inflammatories such as ibuprofen can be beneficial in easing some of the pain though always speak to a GP before taking any oral medications.

 Once pain levels have reduced, we would work to increase the range of the calf muscles through a stretching and strengthening regime.

 If heel pain is affecting your child’s ability to enjoy sports and you are concerned it may be Sever’s disease, contact My Family Podiatry to discuss how we can help.
-Call 07 3088 6116 for more information or click the button above to book an appointment!
+Call 07 3088 6116 for more information or click the button below to book an appointment!